rahimnasir/sign-language-interpreter-photo/README.md

 langflow run
 ```
 4. After Langflow is opened, import the JSON which contain the Langflow chatbot for the application into Langflow.
 The imported bot doesn't have OpenAI API Key.
 Please insert the OpenAI API Key.
 5. Open Ngrok terminal and run the command with authentication key to add authentication key.
-You only need to do this once.
+You need to do this every time new ngrok session is initialized
 ```
 ngrok config add-authtoken <YOUR_AUTH_TOKEN>
 ```